mvolkmann/blog/src/lua.md

 It can be a table that supplies default values for missing properties or it can be a function that is passed a table and a key.
 We will see both approaches below.

+Lua does not support defining classes.
+Instead it uses a combination of tables and functions for everything.
+However, the combination of functions, tables, and metatables can be used to simulate classes.
+See the "Metatables" section for details.

 TODO: Get examples from metatables.lua!